 - Maintain a current insurance certificate with the City of Green Bay - Risk Management Department.
 Their phone number is 920-448-3125.

 - Keep a copy of the approved permit in the cab of the towing vehicle during all times of transport

 - Adhere to the route approved on the permit

 - Abide by all other restrictions placed on the move as noted on the permit

 - Please note that all state and federal highways within the City of Green Bay except Interstates 41 and 43 are under the permitting authority of Green Bay Public Works.
 If your proposed route includes any state or federal highways within our City, then please list those streets in the “Actual Route” field on the application.
 Brown County highways (lettered routes, not numbered) within our City are under the jurisdiction of Brown County Public Works.
 It is the applicant’s responsibility to contact any other agencies that may require an oversize-overweight permit on their highways.

 Submitting the Permit

-This permit may be extended 1 time by permission of the City of Green Bay with at least 2 working days advance notice.
+This permit may be extended 1 time by permission of the City of Green Bay with at least 3 business days advance notice.

 Ways to Submit